22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

-Presidents Day weekend 2023 isn’t just about three days off maximizing the time for those who have off, it’s also about taking advantage of the best sales going on right now.
-(Plus, all of the other saving, refreshing and revamping opportunities from new mattresses and tech to furniture and kitchen gadgets).
-But it’s also a unique time of year for apparel shopping: Winter isn’t quite over yet, but stores need to get rid of things ASAP for spring merchandise.
+Presidents Day weekend 2023 isn’t just about maximizing your time off, it’s also about taking advantage of the best sales going on right now.
+(Plus, all of the other opportunities to save, refresh and revamp, from new mattresses and tech to furniture and kitchen gadgets.)
+It’s also a unique time of year for apparel shopping: Winter isn’t quite over yet, but stores need to get rid of things ASAP for spring merchandise.

-Whether you’re looking to stock up your winter wardrobe for the rest of the season or next year, just replace a few essentials or even add some things to your suitcase before an upcoming trip, save on everything from activewear and intimates to shoes and accessories from your favorite retailers and brands.
+Whether you’re looking to stock up on winter wardrobe items for the rest of the season or next year, replace a few essentials or even add some things to your suitcase before an upcoming trip, you can save on everything from activewear and intimates to shoes and accessories from your favorite retailers and brands.
 We’ve rounded up some of the best Presidents Day clothing and accessory sales (prices and codes below reflect discounts right now, though they are subject to change) that you should shop before stock runs out.

 Abercrombie & Fitch